luceCoding/Programming-Interview-Questions-in-Python/leetcode/hard/212_word_search_II.md

 - R = Number of Rows
 - C = Number of Columns

-In order to figure out if a word exists in the list of words, it is require to do some sort of traversal on the board, generally DFS will do here.
+In order to figure out if a word exists in the board, it is required to do some sort of traversal on the board, generally DFS will do here.
 Secondly, by using a trie, we can traverse the board and trie together one character at a time.

 Each DFS will be for the worst case, traversing the longest word in the word list.
 For example, a board full of a's and word list of different lengths of a's.
 The longest word could end up being as long as all the elements on the board.
-So the run-time will total to O((R \* C)^2).
+So the run-time will total to O((R \* C)^2) but generally this will be lower for the average case with the use of the trie.

 ```
 from collections import defaultdict